aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part3.md

 *  **cidr_block = lookup(var.aws_cidr, var.aws_vpc[count.index])**  - This is saying look into our map "var.aws_cidr" - use the index value "var.aws_vpc"  using the Nth value in the aws_vpc list - where N = the current value of count

 Using variables like this enables us to predefine VPC names and CIDR's in advance.
-And check them into source control systems (guthub, gitlab etc).
+And check them into source control systems (github, gitlab etc).
 Something we will do later.

 ### Other Terraform functions